aruntheja-3/Ansible-Practice/README.md

 ```

+### Voila!
+Your packages are installed.

+Now you can configure them however needed.

 ## Resources
 This tutorial is mostly a combination of a few different Digital Ocean and Linux Academy tutorials with my own feedback added in.
 Basically it's a dumbed down version with my trial and error feedback during the process of learning Ansible :-)